WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 KYC/AML tests, which are the chief barriers to accessing established financial services.

-In any case, preserving low cost of access and progressive establishment of reputation are both essential to maintaining accessibility to services.
+Preserving low cost of access and progressive establishment of reputation are both essential to maintaining accessibility to services.

 #### Commentary: Technology Possibilities